Does this test have other names?

 What might affect my test results?

-You don't need to prepare for this test, but note the time you took your last dose of lithium.
-Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+You may need to fast (not eat or drink anything but water) for a certain amount of hours before this test.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illegal drugs you may use.